SWI's Framework - Averaging Up Stocks That Had Soared

 I am building the egg nest for 2037, when my first daughter turns 18.
 So, until then, as long as the portfolio businesses create more value per share than the % gain in the share price, I will continue to take advantage of dips.

 The following chart shows the price changes from last month.
 Bright orange is the 21st pick, which has dropped the most, by -18%.
-The set-up is similar to Wisetech’s 25% drop in January (which it mostly recovered from) and the 20th pick’s CEO uncertainties in recent months, which partly caused the share price to drop by ~10%.
+The setup is similar to Wisetech’s 25% drop in January (which it mostly recovered from) and the 20th pick’s CEO uncertainties in recent months, which partly caused the share price to drop by ~10%.

 The remaining picks have only dropped a little, namely Grab, Meli, and Dino Polska.
 Sea Limited dropped in the last week after news of Meli’s increasing investments in logistics (more free shipping for lower ASP items) in Brazil to counter Sea Limited’s formidable growth in the region (10% of Sea’s total GMV and 40% of Meli’s Brazil GMV).